Apple’s 2010 iPad launch was the last great Steve Jobs keynote

 In our world, what Apple cofounder and CEO Steve Jobs unveiled was a $499 tablet called the iPad, which went on sale the following April 3.
 The device was more an anti-netbook than a rival to the stripped-down mini-laptops that were—briefly—a hot commodity in the Windows world.
 And even though it ran a custom version of the software then known as iPhone OS, it was much more than a humongous-screened iPhone.

-In the best possible way, Apple had built a product that defied expectations and fulfilled needs people didn’t understand they had.
+In the best possible way, Apple had built a product that defied expectations and fulfilled needs people didn’t realize they had.
 Though the iPad has had its ups and downs over the years, it’s been an enormous, category-defining success by any measure.
 Apple sold over 400 million of them by late 2018, which was when it stopped breaking out unit sales.

 Back in January 2010, I was in the audience at San Francisco’s Yerba Buena Center for Jobs’ presentation.
 I’ve always remembered it as among the best “Stevenotes” I ever witnessed in person.
 (I didn’t get to go to Jobs’ legendary iPhone launch three years earlier, and also failed to see him demo the original 1984 Mac and lay out his plan for rescuing Apple in 1997–events I could have attended but idiotically skipped.)